 Tariq Bin Iftikhar, M.D., F.A.C.S.

-Tariq Bin Iftikhar, M.D., F.A.C.S. states, in treating my patients, I approach both the physical and the mental aspect of pain when treating my patients.
-Their overall well being is my focus and is gratifying to both of us.
+In treating his patients Tariq Bin Iftikhar, M.D., F.A.C.S. approaches both the physical and the mental aspect of pain.
+Patients' overall well-being is his focus and he finds it gratifying to both patient and physician.

 Scott Seymour, M.D.

 Scott Seymour, M.D. knows that healthy joints are necessary for all stages in life.
-“I treat a range of patients including young construction workers, weekend athletes, and seniors, who all experience joint pain.
+He treats a range of patients, including young construction workers, weekend athletes, and seniors, all of whom experience joint pain.

 Tiber Boco, M.D.